LazySloppyGames/LazySloppyGames/README.md

-- 👋 Hi, I’m @LazySloppyGames and I created this account to share small, quickly programmed games that I made.
-And as the title mentions, the syntax isn't going to win any awards, but it gets the job done.
+- 👋 @LazySloppyGames here.
+I created this account to share small, quickly programmed games that I made.
+And as my username may suggest, the syntax isn't going to win any awards, but it gets the job done.
+-
-- 👀 I’m interested in learning more about programming by practicing creating these games.
+- 👀 I learn more about programming by picking something that looks interesting (usually a game) and trying to figure out how to make it.
+-
-- 🌱 I’m currently learning Java, JavaScript, React, and more.
+- 🌱 I’m currently learning Java, JavaScript, React...
+I play around with Python and Pygame, C++ and SDL, etc. Usually a Windows/Linux person.
+Tried the Mac thing but found it too restrictive.
+Would love to work more on apps.
-- 💞️ I’m looking to collaborate on...
-I never thought about collaborating on any of this, but I'm definitely open if someone is interested.
-- 📫 How to reach me...
-I'll probably create an extra email for this later.
-I'll link any social media sites that have contact points here in the future.
+-
+- 💞️ I've never thought about collaborating.
+Then again, I've never taken on a project of that magnitude.
+Mostly I just do what I do for fun, and hopefully someone else gets something (entertainment or a cheap laugh at my programming skills) out of it.
+-
+- 📫 As for contacting me (who the heck would want to?), here is a link to a YouTube channel I made a while back.
+Nothing really on it right now: https://www.youtube.com/channel/UCI-yvwjHjvVsJe2GyB9dAzg

 <!---
 LazySloppyGames/LazySloppyGames is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.